Why You Need Professional Beetle Pest Control in Illinois

 - Birch trees

 Japanese beetle grubs eat the roots of grasses, killing them gradually and loosening soil.
-You might notice your grass turning off-color.
+As a result, you might notice your grass turning off-color.
 As you water it, it may improve slightly for a time or not improve at all.
-Separate patches may die, and the soil may feel like a sponge when you walk on it.
-Finally, you may be able to pull up the loose turf by hand to see grubs crawling underneath.

 Long-Term Effects on Plants

-A flowering plant like a rose bush won’t be completely killed by Japanese beetles, but they will often destroy their flower buds.
+A flowering plant like a rose bush won’t be completely killed by Japanese beetles, but they often destroy their flower buds.

-Signs of a Japanese Beetle Infestation
+What Are the Signs of a Japanese Beetle Infestation

 If you have Japanese beetles on your property, you’ll see these signs:

-- Leaves that have been reduced to skeletons while still on the plant
+- Leaves that have been reduced to skeletons while still on the plant.

-- The presence of a single Japanese beetle, which often means there are others, because they send out a signal to attract other beetles while feeding
+- The presence of a single Japanese beetle, which often means there are others, because they send out a signal to attract other beetles while feeding.

-- Japanese beetle grubs burrowing in your soil
+- Japanese beetle grubs burrowing in your soil.

-- Beetles on the ground under trees and bushes
+- Beetles on the ground under trees and bushes.

-- Brown patches of grass and/or loose turf
+- Brown patches of grass and/or loose turf.

 Tips for Getting Rid of Japanese Beetles